rehno-lindeque/adt.js/README.markdown

 ADT's built-in serialization is designed to work with [Haskell](http://www.haskell.org/haskellwiki/Haskell)'s default `Read` and `Show` derivations.
 So if you happen to be using Haskell server-side there's no need to even convert to json.
-Additionally, building state machines using a combination of `evalWith` and `adt.fsm` bears some resemblance to the [State monad](http://www.haskell.org/haskellwiki/State_Monad), [Enumerator and Iteratee](http://www.haskell.org/haskellwiki/Enumerator_and_iteratee).

 **Nice examples, are you using it for anything practical?**

 Sure, **adt.js** is being used in both production code as well as in open source projects.
 The most obvious application for ADT's is obviously in the construction of compilers.
 Pattern matching lends itself to transforming/reducing/expanding expression trees.
-Finite State Machines are useful for constructing simple parsers.

 **Why the weird license?**